romilly/freemap/plan/journal.md

 I'm going to spike a check of my `active projects` mind map, verifying that the links are correct and complete.

+## Wednesday 19 January 2022

+Lots of progress.
+I'm exploring connections between branches, and I think that a `Branch` should know its parent branch (if any) and should know the Map that it's part of.

+I am going to see if I can make this change as a refactoring without breaking tests.

+So:
+1. Commit as I can revert if all goes wrong.
+2. Add optional Map to branch constructor.
+3. Add map as field.
+4. Handle `from_tstring`
+   1. review